srobotta/moodle-database-presets/personel-list/README.md

 because paper is not responsive.
 Therefore, fixed values (in terms of columns or box size) for the data entries can be used.

-The styling for the print output can be controlled in the footer of the *Luit view* template.
+The styling of the print output can be controlled in the footer of the *List view* template.
 The print.js is controlled by a json configuration:

 ```